eclipse-archived/ceylon-lang.org/documentation/1.0/tour/interceptors.md

 ### implementation note <!-- m3 -->

-Ceylon M3 does not support user-defined annotations or metaprogramming.
+Ceylon M3 does not support interceptors or metaprogramming.

 ## Interceptors